-At More House, we are very lucky to be in close

-proximity to the German, French, and Spanish institutes, which allow many opportunities for trips and independent learning.
+At More House, we are very lucky to be in close proximity to the German, French, and Spanish institutes, which allow many opportunities for trips and independent learning.
 Pupils are taught in small classes and have the opportunity to work with the foreign language assistants on an individual basis, which is an invaluable resource in the run up to the speaking exams.
 We offer trips to France, Germany, and Spain and Sixth Formers are also encouraged to attend clubs with French, German, or Spanish native speakers throughout school to help improve confidence and fluency.
-In the past, lower sixth German pupils have spent a week in Dortmund completing work experience at German companies and we also run an exchange trip to Montpellier where girls stay with host families and attend a French language school.
-The Spanish department also run an exchange trip to Salamanca aimed at improving oral proficiency.
+In the past, Lower Sixth German pupils have spent a week in Dortmund completing work experience at German companies and we also run an exchange trip to Montpellier where girls stay with host families and attend a French language school.
+The Spanish department also runs an exchange trip to Salamanca aimed at improving oral proficiency.
+Students studying languages to A-Level have the opportunity to gain classroom experience and volunteer as a Student Modern Foreign Languages Assistant in either KS3 or KS4 classes once a week.
+This helps to build their curriculum vitae whilst growing confidence.

-You will either have one or two teachers who will teach different aspects of the course and also have sessions with the Foreign Language Assistant (if available).
+You will either have one or two teachers who will teach different aspects of the specification.
 Lessons will be divided between content, exam skills, and grammar throughout the duration of the course.
 There will be after school workshops for the preparation of the speaking exams and plenty of opportunities to authentically experience the target language outside of the classroom.
 Lessons will be taught in French, German, or Spanish with the exception of grammar and translation which will be taught in English to ensure your full understanding.